 Medical interest of the Gemcitest®

-Without the support of biomarkers or diagnostics, the median survival rate of patients diagnosed with pancreatic cancer and treated with gemcitabine is 6.5 months, with a 1-year survival rate of less than 20%.
+Without the support of pharmacogenomic biomarkers, clinical studies show a median survival rate of 6.5 months for patients diagnosed with pancreatic cancer and treated with gemcitabine, with a 1-year survival rate of less than 20%.

-The GemciTest® concerns 80% of patients diagnosed with pancreatic cancer and its results will be obtained within 2-3 working days.
-This In Vitro Diagnosis is an example of the benefits of molecular tests that predict patient response to treatment.
-It is also an example of the benefits of Precision Medicine in the treatment of pancreatic cancer.
+This CE-marked In-Vitro Diagnostic is an example of the benefits of molecular tests that are able to predict patient response to treatment.
+It is an example of the benefits of precision medicine in the treatment of pancreatic cancer.

 Analytical performance of the Gemcitest®

-The analytical performance of GemciTest® (effectiveness of In Vitro Diagnosis, repeatability, inter and intra-sample variability, etc.) and its clinical performance have been confirmed (following the recommendations of the health authorities).
+The analytical performance of GemciTest® (effectiveness of In Vitro Diagnostic, repeatability, inter and intra-sample variability, etc.) and its clinical performances have been confirmed (following the recommendations of the health authorities).

-Today, health actors are facing to several major problems: the reduction of overall expenditure on health systems, the growing need to improve the effectiveness of therapies, while respecting or improving the quality of life of the patient during treatment (reduction in the time taken to treat and inequalities in this treatment between territories).
+Today, health actors are facing to several major problems: the reduction of overall expenditure on health systems, the growing need to improve the effectiveness of therapies, while respecting or improving the quality of life of patients during their treatments (reduction in the time taken to treat and inequalities in this treatment between territories).